matushorvath/vm8086/README.md

 This projects has multiple parts that you'll need to get working if you want to rebuild the sources.
 (This is not needed if you just want to see Microsoft Basic running on your Intcode virtual machine; see the [Trying it Out](#trying-it-out) section above.)

 - You will need an Intcode virtual machine.
 Feel free to use your own, or you can use one of the Intcode virtual machines in the `vms` directory in the [xzintbit](https://github.com/matushorvath/xzintbit) repository.
 - You will need the Intcode assembler and linker itself.
-Please clone and build the [xzintbit](https://github.com/matushorvath/xzintbit) repository.
+Clone and build the [xzintbit](https://github.com/matushorvath/xzintbit) repository.
 See documentation in that repository for details, but a simple `make` should be enough to get you some results.
 - Clone and build the [msbasic](https://github.com/matushorvath/msbasic) repository.
 This is a a slightly modified Microsoft Basic version that can run on an emulated 6502.
 - Clone the [functional tests](https://github.com/Klaus2m5/6502_65C02_functional_tests) repository (no need to build it).
 This is used as a test suite to validate the 6502 virtual machine is working correctly.